 New nanofabrication techniques; spin transport and high-speed dynamics in magnetic devices; electron and spin states in magnets, superconductors, and 2D layered materials

-Our group's research focuses on the electronic and magnetic properties of nm-scale samples.
-The work in the group consists of making nanometer-size devices using equipment at the Cornell NanoScale Science & Technology Facility (CNF), and then performing electrical, magnetic, and optical measurements in Clark Hall.
-Students and postdocs in the group are pursuing a wide variety of projects.
+Our group's research focuses on the electronic, magnetic, and optical properties of nm-scale samples.
+The work in the group consists of making nanometer-size devices using equipment at the Cornell NanoScale Science Technology Facility (CNF), and then performing a wide variety of measurements in Clark Hall.

 Some of the most recent discoveries made by the group involve new and more efficient techniques for generating spin currents that can be used to exert spin transfer torques.
 These include the spin Hall effect in certain heavy metals and the Rashba-Edelstein effect generated by topological insulators.
 Several current experiments are aimed at better understanding and optimizing these phenomena.

 The group is also in the process of starting new projects, including studies of spin and optical effects in devices containing graphene and other 2-dimensional atomic-layer materials.
 Recent progress includes the development of Sagnac optical interferometry for studying magnetic systems and the demonstration of quantized anomalous Hall conductance in topological insulator/magnet samples at much higher temperatures than any other system.

 Thow Min Cham, Rakshit Jain, Maciej Olszewski, Daniel Pharis, Matt Roddy, Orion Smedley, Yongjian Tang, Bozo Vareskic, Wanyu Zhao